eamonmooney/MultiClientGroupChat/README.md

 ##### /messageRandom <Username>
   - Outputs a random message from the specified user.

-##### /translate <Number> <Language>
-  - Translates a message to the requested language

-If you have any ideas on how I can improve this program (e.g., potential features), feel free to message me on Discord: "sirnyges."
+If you have any ideas on how I can improve this program (e.g., potential features), feel free to message me on Discord: "sirnyges"